Kichimbi/DSFPT04AP3_Project/README.md

 * Data Quality: *Data quality will be verified during the preprocessing phase, and measures will be taken to address any potential issues.*

 ## Stakeholder audience choice
 The primary stakeholders in this project are the management, customer service teams, and marketing departments within Syria Telecom.
-Their collaboration and input are crucial for the project's success.
+Other stakeholders also include organizations that share a similar customer engagement model and not just the telecommunications industry for instance; cable TV, online streaming websites, digital and print media companies, retail and large scale vendors etc.

 ## Dataset choice
-The dataset used for this project is sourced from Syria Telecom through Keggle.
+The dataset used for this project is sourced from Syria Telecom through Kaggle (https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset).
 It contains historical customer data with relevant features for the churn prediction.

 # Modeling

 The modeling phase of this project will involve the development of three different models, each with varying complexity and sophistication.
 These models will help us effectively predict customer churn for Syria Telecom.

 ## Simple Baseline Model (Logistic Regression):